The Academic Program

 If you want academic challenge, you’ll find it here.
 That’s why students who look for a top-ranked college renowned for its vibrant intellectual and cultural community choose Smith.
-And that’s why Smith has built a reputation for empowering women like you to succeed in ways you never imagined—the unconventional as well as the traditional.
+And that’s why Smith has built a reputation for empowering students like you to succeed in ways you never imagined—the unconventional as well as the traditional.

 At Smith you’ll find that your intellectual passions and goals are taken seriously.
 Here your personal program of study allows you to build your confidence, hone your intellectual abilities and confirm your exceptional talents and leadership skills before you go out into the world.